This product is also compatible with SimHub.

 The fan controller can be used to connect up to 2 fans at the same time.

 Power requirement of the connected fan must be checked.
-The optional 12V DC power supply that can be purchased with this fan controller can provide up to 6A of current.
-It is powerful enough for two of the SANYO fans that can be included with the controller (each SANYO fans requires almost 3A of current).
+The optional 12V DC power supplies that can be purchased with this fan controller can provide 2A or 6A of current.
+The 6A power supply is powerful enough for two of the 60mm fans that can be included with the controller (each 60mm fan requires almost 3A of current).

 You can use your own 12V power supply.
 Note that: